shrestabs/ucsc-incominggrad/README.md

 INTERNSHIP
 ------
 - Career fair frequency?
-> ~4 fairs seen by Fall’18 batch from sept 18 to mar 19.
-See <https://careers.ucsc.edu/>
+> ~4 fairs seen by Fall’18 batch from Sept.
+18 to Mar.
+19. See <https://careers.ucsc.edu/>

 - How big was the career fair at UCSC?
 > The career fair targets undergrad(internship and fulltime) and grads equally.
 So not all companies coming are looking to hire you.
 The usual size of around 20 companies.
-The fair lasts for 5-6 hours and talk to someone from the company give your resume and hope for a call in the next week.
-Noteable ones are Nvidia, Facebook, Arista.
+The fair lasts for 5-6 hours and you talk to someone from the company, give your resume and hope for a call in the next week.
+Notable ones are Nvidia, Facebook, Arista.
 (More details about the company at <https://careers.ucsc.edu/student/events-workshops/Job%20Fairs/index.html>)

 - When to start internship hunt?
 > As soon as you land.
 Or maybe before.